History of the Los Angeles Lakers: 2016–2018: Post-Bryant era

-2018–present: The LeBron James era
+2018–2025: The LeBron James era

 2018–2019: The arrival of LeBron James

 LeBron James signed with the Lakers in 2018.
 He led the team to its 17th title in 2020 and was named the Finals MVP.

 July 9, 2018, the Lakers signed LeBron James to a 4-year, $154 million contract.
 The Lakers sustained several injuries during the 2018–19 season, and did not qualify for the playoffs for the sixth consecutive season.
 On April 9, 2019, Magic Johnson stepped down as the president of basketball operations, while the Lakers finished the 2018–19 season with a record of 37–45.
 On April 12, the Lakers and Luke Walton agreed to part ways after three seasons.

 2019–2025: James and Davis era - Back to relevance and 17th NBA championship

 Anthony Davis was traded to the Lakers in 2019.

 On May 13, the Lakers hired Frank Vogel as head coach.
 On July 6, the Lakers acquired Anthony Davis from the New Orleans Pelicans for Lonzo Ball, Brandon Ingram, Josh Hart, and three first-round picks, including the number four overall in the 2019 draft.

 During the 2019–20 season, the Lakers made the playoffs for the first time since 2013.
-Leading up to this, however Kobe Bryant died on 26 January.
+Leading up to this, however Kobe Bryant died on January 26.
 The team qualified for the 2020 NBA playoffs with a 52–19 record as the first seed in the Western Conference for the first time since 2010 and the 17th time in franchise history.
 Again the team would be beset with tribulations with the entire season in doubt due to the coronavirus pandemic with several NBA players testing positive.
 The season was resumed months later in Orlando in Disney World under special circumstances, played in the same arena without fans and few spectators, where the teams would spend months without leave (Over 3 months for the finalists).

 In the first round, they faced the Portland Trail Blazers, after losing Game 1, the Lakers then eliminated the Trail Blazers by winning four straight, it was the Lakers' first series win in 8 years.
 The following round, the Houston Rockets took a one-game lead, with the Lakers responding with four straight wins again, taking the series and advancing to the Western Conference Finals for the first time since 2010.
 The Lakers then beat the Denver Nuggets 4–1 to move on to their first NBA Finals in exactly a decade.
 In the 2020 NBA Finals, the Lakers defeated the Miami Heat in six games to win the franchise's 17th NBA title.

 The next season, with injuries to James and Davis, the Lakers dropped to a 42–30 record as the number 7 seed in the West.
 They were upended in the opening round against the second-seeded Phoenix Suns.

 During the 2021–22 season, the Lakers finished the season with a 33–49 record, one game behind the last spot for the NBA play-in tournament.
 Following the season, head coach Frank Vogel was fired on April 11, 2022.